-This tutorial contains seven useful phrases for IELTS Writing task two.
+This tutorial contains useful phrases for IELTS Writing task two.
 Use these phrases for introductions, body paragraphs, and supporting sentences.
 Copy and adapt them.
 This is perfectly legitimate, however, you absolutely must adapt the phrases to your essay topic!

 Useful Phrase 1 – best for introductions

 This essay will analyse this issue using the examples from… …to demonstrate points and support arguments.

 You will need to supply the examples in accordance with your particular topic.
 For instance:

 This essay will analyse this issue using the examples from wartime countries and conflict zones to demonstrate points and support arguments.

 This essay will analyse this issue using the examples from Canada, Australia and Rwanda to demonstrate points and support arguments.

 If you need further help with your introductions, check this tutorial.